joannaong/wordflow/README.md

 ---------------------

 ### Install dependencies
 Run 'composer install' in terminal to install wordpress and all dependent plugins and themes.
 Configuration can be edited inside composer.json.
-Read here http://roots.io/using-composer-with-wordpress/ for more info on how it's set up.
+Refer to http://roots.io/using-composer-with-wordpress/ for more info on how it's set up.

 ```bash
 composer install